rtaylor034/datapack-archive-unfinished/README.md

 The only reason I consider this pack "unfinished" is becuase there are a few unnacceptable bugs, mainly having to do with the dying state.<br>

-I don't really care to fix these bugs or make this pack more stable becuase it was just a quick experiment with game design and less focused around programming.
+I don't really care to fix these bugs becuase this pack was just a quick experiment with game design.

 Worlds
 =====